Have Meaningful Money Talks With Your Partner Now

-Talking about finances is an important topic to discuss with your partner.
-Read our blog to help guide your discussion and plan your future.
+Discussing finances with your partner is an important part of any relationship.
+Read our blog to help guide your discussion and plan for your future.

 With shared expenses comes shared responsibility.
-It’s important to create a plan for how you’ll both manage your money.
-Will you open a joint account where you deposit both your paychecks?
-Or will you instead open a joint account for household expenses, while still having separate individual accounts?
-There is no one or ‘right’ way – go with the option that works best for both of you.
+It’s important to consider how you’ll both manage your money.
+Will you deposit both your paychecks to a joint account, have a shared account for shared expenses, or simply split up your bills as you see fit?
+There’s no ‘right’ way – choose an option that works best for both of you.

-It’s best to set some rules on spending if you and you’re partner are now pooling your money together.
+It’s best to set some rules on spending if you and your partner are now pooling your money together.
 Will each of you have an allowance for wants?
 Should you consult your partner when spending over a certain dollar amount?
-Use communication and be clear in your wants and needs to avoid problems down the road.
+Communicate clearly to avoid misunderstandings later.

 You both have likely incurred some debt and that’s perfectly fine.
-You just want to be sure you’re on the same page.
+For greater financial harmony, align your approach to debt.
 For example, if one of you is attempting to pay down debt while the other is constantly acquiring debt, your efforts are counterproductive.
 Chat about when it would be acceptable to borrow and generate a plan for paying down the debt you already have.

-Life has a way of surprising us, and not always in a good way.
-You may get a flat tire, find that your dog had a nice time chewing up your glasses, or worse.
+Life has a way of surprising us – and it isn’t always favorable.
+You may get a flat tire, find that your dog chewed up your glasses, or worse.
 What happens if one of you is laid off?
-Prepare yourselves by establishing an emergency fund.
+Prepare by establishing an emergency fund.
 Aim to have at least 6 – 12 months’ worth of expenses so you’re prepared for whatever comes your way.

 Areas like budgets, saving, and debt are closely related as they should be largely influenced by your goals.
 Talk to your partner about what you would like to accomplish and where you would like to be in five years or 20 years.
 Are there goals you can work on together?
 Would you like to buy a home, travel, or prepare for a baby?
 You decide.